jonas-fuchs/varVAMP/docs/installation.md

 ## Requirements
-varVAMP runs on UNIX Systems and MacOSX.
-Python3 >=3.9 has to be installed.
+varVAMP runs on UNIX Systems, MacOSX and Windows with Python3 >=3.9 installed.

 ## Installation of varvamp with pip